 There is an excellent video summarising the results of the 2012 Circumcision Harm Survey.

 Other comments left by the respondents included: Wooden stick feeling during sex; Scar is too tight to accommodate a full erection comfortably; Glans is sensitive but in a sandpaper sort of way, not pleasurable; Complete sexual dysfunction with no feeling whatever; No pleasure and feeling of envy towards intact boys; Penis bent on erection, will not straighten (this is a well known syndrome resulting from circumcision); If I wear a condom I feel absolutely nothing.

 In answer to how they felt about their condition, the responses were: Anger (71%); Frustration (72%); Betrayed by mother/father/doctor for lack of protection (55% / 50% / 58%); Dissatisfied with my condition (77%); Mutilated (61%); Violated (55%); My human rights were violated (73%).

 Scientific tests have confirmed that, not only does circumcision reduce the sensitivity of the glans, but the foreskin, the very tissue which is removed, is the most sensitive of all (see this video).

 Rwanda – A Case Study

 Rwanda has taken seriously the WHO’s recommendation to implement MGM as an HIV preventative.
-18 months ago they started a programme of circumcising 700,000 men between the ages of 15 and 50.
-They are about half way to this goal and aim to achieve it by 2016.
+Nearly three years ago they started a programme of circumcising 700,000 men between the ages of 15 and 50.
+They were aiming to achieve this goal in 2016.
 The ultimate aim is to circumcise 2 million men.

 But a couple of hours Googling was enough to convince me that even circumcising the entire male population will do no good.
 One simply needs to look across all African nations at the prevalence of HIV against the percentage of the population circumcised.